microsoft/ApplicationInsights-SDK-Labs/WCF/readme.md

 - Instrument your WCF service using one of the two following methods:
   - Mark your service class with the `[ServiceTelemetry]` attribute
   - Add the `<serviceTelemetry/>` service behavior through configuration to your service
-- Add the InstrumentationKey element in your ApplicationInsights.config file
+- Add [the Instrumentation Key of your Application Insights resource](https://azure.microsoft.com/documentation/articles/app-insights-create-new-resource/) to ApplicationInsights.config
-  - You can also provide the instrumentation key through code or web config
+  - Or you can also provide the instrumentation key [through code or web config](https://azure.microsoft.com/documentation/articles/app-insights-api-custom-events-metrics/#ikey).
 - That's it!

 Using the command line package manager?
 This is what you need.